Ep. 88: No & Yes

-I started podcasting six years ago, when this blog had a different moniker and so the podcast did, too.
+I started podcasting over six years ago, when this blog had a different moniker and so the podcast did, too.
 Then it morphed into The Art of Simple Podcast, and that lasted a good while. …But then and I parted company with the people I created the show with, and went out on my own.

 The podcast reset button was hit with The Simple Show, a new thing I created when my family and I came back from our world travels.
 I pretty much kept the same premise—me interviewing other people.
 The broad topic was asking them, What does it look like for you to pursue a simpler life?

 But then.
 Y’all… I got tired.
 I really did.
 I still loved the wholeness and goodness and ethics behind pursuing a simpler life, but I really felt like I just wanted to talk about… other stuff.
 I wanted to live out that simple life by actually just living it, and soaking in the things that make life worth it.
 This included in my work, which, of course, included the podcast.

 So, I recruited three friends, and asked them to commit to recording our chats for a year.
 Let’s talk about books, travel, and life at home—three big things in my own life, and what I guessed were things in lots of people’s lives.
 A topic each of them would also enjoy diving deep into.
 Gratefully, they said yes.

 And so, this is what last season of The Simple Show looked like, and it was really good.
 It rekindled in me a love for podcasting that had gotten buried somewhere in the shoulds and obligations of my work.
 These conversations helped me remember a little bit why I loved creating stuff on the internet in the first place.

 As we looked into the next season—this upcoming season—I asked, What does a podcast called The Simple Show look like?
 I mean, after all, simple is in the title—do we go back to talking about this nebulous thing called ‘simple living’?